-Welcome to Year 1/2S!
+Welcome to Year 1/2DM!

-Welcome to Year 1/2!
-I hope you have all had a lovely break and had a well deserved rest and time spent with your loved ones.
+Welcome to Year 1/2 and may we wish you a Happy New Year!
+We hope you have all had a lovely break and had a well deserved rest, spending time with your loved ones.

 On our class page you will be able to find information about this half terms learning.